Robert Quinn (American football): Philadelphia Eagles

-Quinn was traded to the Philadelphia Eagles in exchange for a fourth round selection in the 2023 NFL Draft on October 26, 2022.
-He was placed on injured reserve on December 6, 2022.
+Quinn was traded to the Philadelphia Eagles in exchange for a fourth round selection in the 2023 NFL draft on October 26, 2022.
+Two days later, Quinn and the Eagles mutually agreed to void the final two years of his contract, making him eligible for free agency following the season.
+He was placed on injured reserve on December 6, prior to undergoing arthroscopic knee surgery.
 He was activated on January 7, 2023.
-Quinn reached Super Bowl LVII but the Eagles lost 38-35 to the Kansas City Chiefs.
+Quinn reached Super Bowl LVII, but the Eagles lost 38–35 to the Kansas City Chiefs.